Business

 Restructuring always comes with some sort of challenges.
 Any reorganization questions the status quo, and many people won’t be happy about it.
 Moreover, you will face challenges related to IT as well.
 These can arise from various sources, including employees, vendors, inefficiencies within existing systems, the need to integrate or upgrade outdated technologies, or just the sheer amount of data you must manage.

 Being aware of these challenges beforehand ensures the restructuring process is as smooth and effective as possible.
-If you rely on IT vendors to manage your infrastructure or some systems, you will have to pull them into the picture as well.
+If you rely on IT vendors to manage your infrastructure, including cloud environments, or some other IT systems, you will have to pull them into the picture as well.

 Three common IT challenges to address when restructuring